Asgar Ali Chowdhury Jame Mosque: History

-Structure
+Architecture

 The mosque is modelled after the Taj Mahal.
-The windowless structure has 24 minarets and three large tombs located on the rooftop.
+The windowless structure has 24 minarets and three large domes located on the rooftop.

-New building

 The new structure's modern design, with water surrounding it, gives the illusion that it is floating on the water.
 The design was approved by the Jatiya Sangsad of Bangladesh.

-Installation

 There is a graveyard to the south and a 100 shatak pond in front of the mosque.
 The new building is to the west.